Software programs for CNC machining can be a costly affair.

 Best Free CNC Simulation Software

-These software programs simulate the path the tool will take while cutting and helps you predict any unwanted cuts or destructive events.
+These software programs simulate the path the tool will take while cutting and help you predict any unwanted cuts or destructive events.

 1. NC Viewer